elainajones/remarkable-calendar/README.md

 - Rows will be added in the order they are listed.
 - If no Long Description is provided, the Short description will be
   used instead.
-- The Short Description can be left blank.
+- Short descriptions should be kept under 16 chars to avoid overlapping.
-- For fixed dates
+- Fixed dates
     - Month, Day, and Short Description columns need to be filled
-- For non-fixed dates
+- Non-fixed dates
     - Day must be left blank
     - Month, Week Day, Order columns need to be filled